 "I was really proud of the connections and the relationships that I made.
 I learned a lot from so many people.
 I am proud of the hard work I did for my internship.
 I am also thankful for my boss.
 She was a great mentor and let me take ownership of projects."

 Prepared for the path ahead

-Bobbie has played an integral part in cultivating organizations that will help others with similar goals.
-Not only did she develop a lasting SGTV show for others to hone their talents, but she co-founded ED2010, a national networking community that strives to mentor pre-professionals in media, bring networking opportunities to campus and help students build their portfolios.
+Bobbie has played an integral part in creating organizations that will help others with similar goals.
+Not only did she develop a lasting SGTV show, but she co-founded ED2010 – a national networking community that mentors pre-professionals in media, brings networking opportunities to campus and helps students build their portfolios.

-"There are so many things in media I can work with that connects me to my love of journalism.
-If you are going to work in media, I think it's really good to have experience in writing, public relations, social ... it all goes together... and you can get that here."
+"There are so many things in media that can connect me to my love of journalism.
+If you're going to work in media, I think it's really good to have experience in writing, public relations, social ... it all goes together... and you can get that here."

 I am South Carolina.